pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

 > MIND THE COMMAS!
 There must be exactly one (1) comma between name/value pairs and array elements.
 It's really easy to misplace a comman in JSON, especially if you're copying and pasting.
-Some people like to leave an extra comma after the last name/value pair to make it easier to re-arrange things, but that's cheating; it's not part of the JSON standard and some applications won't accept it.
+Some people like to leave an extra comma after the last name/value pair or array element to make it easier to re-arrange things, but that's cheating; it's not part of the JSON standard and some applications won't accept it.

 ## Dates and other things

 Unfortunately, there is no standard way to express a date in JSON.
 In practice, dates are passed in string values, but different applications use different date formats, which can be a bit maddening at times.
-Your best bet is to look up the date format in the documentation for the product or API you're using.
+The Microsoft Graph API uses [ISO 8601 format](https://www.w3.org/TR/NOTE-datetime).

 Images and other binary objects are rarely included in JSON, but if you wanted to do that you'd need to turn them into strings somehow, perhaps by [Base64 encoding](https://en.wikipedia.org/wiki/Base64) them.